mumuki/mulang/edl/README.md

       returns with math));
 ```

-Previous logical operators may be also be used with the `that`-queries:
+Previous logical operators may also be used with `that`-queries:

 ```